Investing in financial products involves risk. Losses may exceed the value of your original investment.

 Choosing a Cost Basis Method: FIFO, LIFO, or Average Cost?

 - FIFO (First-In, First-Out): Assumes the first assets you bought are the first sold.
-This is the default IRS method.
+The most common default where pooling does not apply.

-- HIFO (Highest-In, First-Out): Sells the most expensive assets first to minimize capital gains.
+- HIFO (Highest-In, First-Out): Sells the most expensive units first.
+Permitted in some jurisdictions and not in others.

 Ready to Elevate Your Trading?